xuzhengyi1995/Manga_downloader/README.md

 # NEW METHOD FOR BW TO TRY!

 # New Version
+## v0.3
+Fixed the problem that some manga has width less than 800px could not be downloaded, see [#113](/../../issues/113).

+Download it in the [release](https://github.com/xuzhengyi1995/Manga_downloader/releases/tag/BW-downloader-chrome-v0.3) or here: [Windows x64 release build v0.3](https://github.com/xuzhengyi1995/Manga_downloader/releases/download/BW-downloader-chrome-v0.3/BW-downloader-chrome-v0.3.7z)

 ## v0.2.1
 Pump Chromium to 109.0.5393, may fix some problems.